top of page

 Sweet Pain album.jpg

-I was tired of being on the road all the time as much fun as the rock and roll lifestyle was a dream come true.
+I was tired of being on the road all the time as much fun as the rock and roll lifestyle was a dream come true at first.
 So, I literally packed my car and headed north.
 My mother and my siblings had not moved back to the Bay Area yet.

 Because I had enough money to not to have to do anything for a while, I just jumped into new experiences, new friends, new music studios etc. but what really happened is that through a set of unforeseen circumstances I got interested in designing and building inflatable learning environments.
 Go figure.